AllMightySauron/homebride-solaxcloud-api/README.md

 # Automation

 Automation can be achieved with the help of the virtual "Update" motion sensor that was specifically tailored for this effect.
-This motion sensor will be triggered whenever data gets updated from the Solax Cloud API (in line with what is defined on the `pollingFrequency` configuration setting).
+This motion sensor will be triggered whenever data gets updated from the Solax Cloud API (according to what is defined on the `pollingFrequency` configuration setting).

 ![motion](images/plugin-accessories-eve.png)

-Whenever motion is detected, plugin data was refreshed for each of the virtual outlets enumerated above and may be used for further defining an automation.
+Motion is detected by the **Update** motion sensor whenever there is newly fetched data from Solax Cloud.
+Using this sensor as a trigger combined with power and energy data from the virtual outlets enumerated above forms the basic building blocks for defining an automation.

 ## Automation example